-As a key member of the Columbia Center for Human Development (CCHD) and the Columbia Center for Stem Cell Therapies (CSCT), and an affiliated member of the Columbia Stem Cell Initiative (CSCI) and Herbert Irving Comprehensive Cancer Center (HICCC), our lab devotes itself to the "R2-D2 Research", i.e., understanding the stem cell functions and regulatory roles in reproductivity and resistance to viruses (R2), as well as in development and disease (D2).
-We employ genetic, genomic, and proteomic approaches combined with cellular and animal models to dissect the gene regulatory layers encompassing the transcriptional, post-transcriptional, translational, post-translational, and epigenetic mechanisms underlying stemness control.
+As a key member of the Columbia Center for Human Development (CCHD) and the Columbia Center for Stem Cell Therapies (CSCT), and an affiliated member of the Columbia Stem Cell Initiative (CSCI) and Herbert Irving Comprehensive Cancer Center (HICCC), our lab devotes itself to deciphering the molecular mechanisms of totipotency and pluripotency to understand development and disease.
+Our research encompasses the "R2-D2 Research" theme intersecting with Developmental Biology, Reproductive Biology, Caner Biology, and Virology (see Figure above).
+We employ genetic, genomic, and proteomic approaches combined with cellular and animal models to elucidate the transcriptional, post-transcriptional, translational, post-translational, and epigenetic mechanisms underlying the stemness (totipotency and pluripotency) control.

 Our ongoing research projects encompass the following four major areas: